ualvesdias/ualvesdias.github.io/_posts/2019-04-24-matchbox-machine-that-learns.md

 # What I did

-In short, I've written a python code that mimics Prof. Gardner experiment, just like as if I was using real matchboxes.
-However, I'm taking a more technical approach here, what means that I am literally teaching a computer how to play and master a game.
+In short, I've written a python code that mimics Prof. Gardner's experiment, just like as if I was using real matchboxes.
+I'm taking a more technical approach here, which means that I am teaching a computer how to play and master a game.

 # The game